gnome-keysign/gnome-keysign/README.rst

     * gobject introspection for those libraries

-OpenSuSE installation
+openSUSE installation
 ----------------------

-OpenSuSE has `packaged the application <https://build.opensuse.org/package/show/GNOME:Apps/gnome-keysign>`_ so it should be easy for you to install it.
+openSUSE has `packaged the application <https://build.opensuse.org/package/show/GNOME:Apps/gnome-keysign>`_ so it should be easy for you to install it.